marijuana seeds for sale vegetation

 Cannabis will not flower as long as it has more light than darkness each day.
 Often the length of “daytime” will be determined by the grower’s budget: it is costly to keep high-intensity bulbs turned on 24 hours a day.
 Most growers use a timer to ensure their plants have a consistent ratio of light to dark throughout the vegetative stage.

 With any light, especially high-intensity, comes heat.
-The cannabis plants should never be allowed to grow closer than 16 inches from the lamps – two feet is ideal.
+The cannabis plants should never be allowed to grow closer than 16 inches from the lamps—two feet or 24 inches is ideal.
 The grow room itself also must not get too hot, as this can result in growth retardation during the vegetative stage, leading to a poor bud yield.
-During the day (hours of light), the grow room should be between 70 – 85 degrees Fahrenheit.
+During the day (hours of light), the grow room should be between 70 and 85 degrees Fahrenheit.
 A lower temperature of 60 – 70 degrees Fahrenheit is fine during the night (hours of darkness).

 Though these factors are still important throughout the flowering stage, it is essential they begin and are maintained during the vegetative stage.

 • Oxygen and Carbon Dioxide: A good balance of carbon dioxide and oxygen is essential to plant health during the vegetative stage.
-Fans can help circulate air, and move heat generated by the lamps away from the cannabis.
+Fans can help circulate air and move heat generated by the lamps away from the cannabis.
 Most small grow rooms don’t need excess carbon dioxide contribution, but larger rooms may require a CO2 machine.
-Remember: the leaves of the cannabis plant breath in CO2, but the roots breath in oxygen, so both is required for good growth.
+Remember: the leaves of the cannabis plant breathe in CO2, but the roots breathe in oxygen, so both is required for good growth.

-• Water: Rain water is ideal for growing cannabis, during both the flowering and vegetative stage.
+• Water: Rainwater is ideal for growing cannabis during both the flowering and vegetative stages.
 Where it is not regularly accessible, tap water that has been left to stand for a few days is a perfectly suitable option.

-• Nutrients: If the cannabis plants are grown hydroponically, they are administered a nutrient-rich water at every watering.
-For soil-grown plants, the soil will carry a certain amount of the necessary nutrients, but eventually these nutrients will run out (often after two or three weeks).
-A combination of Nitrogen, Potassium and Phosphorous can be added as needed (beware: over-fertilizing can be hugely detrimental).
+• Nutrients: If you grow your cannabis plants hydroponically, administer a nutrient-rich solution at every watering.
+For soil-grown plants, the soil will carry a certain amount of the necessary nutrients, but, eventually, these nutrients will run out (often after two or three weeks).
+A combination of nitrogen, potassium, and phosphorous can be added as needed (beware: over-fertilizing can cause lots of issues).

 Marijuana Vegetative Stage Tips